doiphode/Web-Developer-Task/README.md

 For this test you will be working with a dataset that represents our team - potentially your future colleagues!

-You have been provided with a dataset (data.js), a mock-up of how we want the data to be presented.
+You have been provided with a dataset (data.js) and a mock-up of how we want the data to be presented.

 ## Data structure